mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 // https://github.com/typst/typst/issues/977#issuecomment-2233710428
 #show figure: set block(breakable: true)

-= Results and Discussion <chap:results>
+= Results and Analysis <chap:results>
+In this chapter, I describe the tests performed on the TaMaRa algorithm to characterise its fault-protection performance.
+First, I demonstrate a comprehensive test suite of SystemVerilog descriptions of circuits at varying levels of complexity.
+Then, I briefly describe what some of these circuits' schematics look like after being processed by the TaMaRa algorithm.
+Finally, I perform a comprehensive campaign of formally-verified fault-injection across a number of these circuits.
+I compare and contrast _protected_ and _unprotected_ voter tests against a baseline, unmitigated control.
+I also perform multi-TMR experiments and verification of the error signal from the voters, and analyse all the results in context.

 == Testbench suite <sec:testbenchsuite>
-In order to test the TaMaRa algorithm, a number of SystemVerilog testbenches implementing various different types of circuits were designed.
+To test the TaMaRa algorithm, a number of SystemVerilog testbenches implementing various different types of circuits were designed.
 This section will detail the testbench suite in full.
 In each of the selections below, the attached table shows the circuit name, the SystemVerilog RTL describing the circuit, and its schematic after running a standard Yosys synthesis script.

 This list approaches circuits in their order of complexity: first starting with simple, single-bit combinational circuits, and then progressing up to advanced, multi-bit, multi-cone, recurrent, sequential